Carson Huey-You: Education

 He scored a 1770 on the SAT national college entrance test and graduated from high school as co-valedictorian with a 4.0 GPA at age 10.

 During his time as an undergraduate student, Carson Huey-You commuted between home and campus with his mother.
 In late 2019 at age 17, Carson Huey-You graduated with a master's degree in physics.

 Media

 Carson and Cannan Huey-You were featured in Parade meeting with Bill Nye and discussing the physics related to the Solar eclipse of August 21, 2017.
 Cannan starred in MythBusters Jr. in 2019, while Carson appeared as an advisor in two episodes.

 Personal life

 Outside academics, Huey-You enjoys playing the piano, Minecraft, chess, and swimming.
 Huey-You and his brother both enjoy the Marvel movies and The Lord of the Rings.
 They also have a dog named Klaus, named after the Nobel Prize winning German physicist Klaus von Klitzing.
 Huey-You cited The Westing Game as one of his favorite pieces of literature and pot pie as one of his favorite foods.

-As of fall of 2018, at the age of 12, his brother, Cannan Huey-You, is a sophomore at Texas Christian University pursuing a degree in astrophysics and engineering; he is working to be an astronaut.
+As of fall of 2018, his 12 year old brother, Cannan Huey-You, is a sophomore at Texas Christian University pursuing a degree in astrophysics and engineering; he hopes to be an astronaut.